Logo

 Variable selection (branching rules)

-Most fractional: Branch on the variable closest to 0.5.
-The idea is that this variable is the "most undecided".
+Most fractional: Branch on the variable closest to 0.5 — the most "undecided" variable.
 Simple but often not the most effective.

 Strong branching: For each candidate variable, tentatively solve the LP relaxations of both children.
-Pick the variable that gives the biggest improvement in bound.
+Pick the variable that gives the biggest bound improvement.
 This produces small trees but is expensive per node.

-Reliability branching: A compromise — use strong branching for the first few occurrences of each variable, then switch to a cheaper heuristic based on the observed improvements.
+Reliability branching: Use strong branching for the first few occurrences of each variable, then switch to a cheaper heuristic based on observed improvements.
 This is the default in most modern solvers.

 Pseudocost branching: Track the historical improvement per unit change for each variable and use these "pseudocosts" to estimate branching quality.
-Cheap per node once the pseudocosts are initialized.
+Cheap per node once initialized.

 Bounding and the integrality gap

-The effectiveness of branch and bound depends directly on the quality of the LP bounds.
-The tighter the LP relaxation, the more nodes can be pruned, and the smaller the search tree.
+The effectiveness of B&B depends directly on the quality of the LP bounds.
+The tighter the LP relaxation, the more nodes can be pruned.

-In practice, solvers report the MIP gap: the relative difference between the best known integer solution (lower bound for maximization) and the best LP bound (upper bound for maximization).
+In practice, solvers report the MIP gap: the relative difference between the best known integer solution (lower bound for maximization) and the best LP bound (upper bound).
 The solve is complete when the MIP gap reaches zero (or a user-specified tolerance).

 Implementation in Python